ubisoft/mixer/docs/getting-started/features.rst

     * library overrides

 ..
 [Media]
+    Media files are synchronized.
 The result of **reload** or media path modification are not synchronized.

 ..
 [GreasePencil]
     * the mask layer is not correctly synchronized
     * area fill is sometimes not correct